-For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent.
+For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent to the owner.

 (3) Family income has decreased because of changed family circumstances, including the loss of employment.